Changissnz/nu_merchant_principal/README.md

-reconstruct towards its fullness; the memory is no longer wholly withdrawn from a base into active cognition, without the active cognition having to process additional steps for that lone memory faded and now brought back to life in a distorted form.
+reconstruct towards its fullness; the memory is no longer wholly withdrawn from a base into active cognition, without the active cognition having to process additional steps for that lone memory faded to be brought back to life in a distorted form.